pbdigital/Todoist-Scheduler/README.md

 # Todoist-Scheduler

-##Disclaimer
+## Disclaimer

 Let me start with a disclaimer :-)

-I made this script as a fun little side projects over the xmas holidays and have been using it with my own Todoist setup.
-Chances are you'll need to modify the code to get it to work with you're set, google accounts, etc...
+I made this script as a little side projects over the xmas holidays and have been using it with my own Todoist setup to automate what I was doing manually.
+Feel free to use, modify, etc... what I have but chances are that you'll need to modify the code to get it to work with you're setup, google accounts, etc...

+Hope it helps though

 ## How It Works